r585/Team2_PP2/README.md

 ## Team2_PP2

 Project Summary:
 This project uses ANTLR to translate KnightCode programs into Java.
 A .g4 grammar file was created to allow ANTLR to build the .lexer, .tokens, and .java files that would be used later in the compilation.
 An error listener was created and extended to catch any potential errors with the grammar and to ensure that any errors that did occur were reported.
-A compiler class was created to generate .class files for the lexer and parser.
+A compiler class, kcc.class, was created to generate .class files for the lexer and parser.
 All these pieces were tied together by an ANT script that allows for quick step-by-step building and execution of the compiler.

 Team Members:
 - Ryan Meyer